ilyagr/diffedit3/README.md

   left and right sides.
 (This would also correspond to going to the next conflict in the view I described, there's no need to look at conflict markers for this)

+(**Update:** This is the plan.)
 Alternatively, a tool like `jj` could adjust the left/right sides to remove the diffs that can be trivially resolved before sending the files to `diffedit3`.
 This would make the conflicts much easier to navigate for experienced users, but more confusing for new users.

+**Update:** To reduce confusion, we might eventually show different views of the merge: the original files, the simplified files as described in the previous paragraph, the original jj conflict view vs the version edited by the user.

 ### Resolving merge conflicts in a 4-pane view